smpark7/2019-park-msfr/README.md

 # 2019-park-msfr

-Journal article presenting Moltres results of the MSFR
+Journal article presenting Moltres benchmark results with the MSFR